Theo Todman's Web Page - Notes Pages

 • Can the dead be harmed (assuming they no longer exist)?

-5. I will also discuss certain occasional events on the periphery of Death, namely Near Death Experiences5 and Out of Body Experiences6.
+5. I will also discuss certain occasional events on the periphery of Death, namely Near Death Experiences14 and Out of Body Experiences15.
 Do these events have anything to say about “where we’re going”, in the first case, or what we are, in the second?

-6. Getting closer to Death, I need to discuss Persistent Vegetative States7.
-From an Animalist perspective, such persons are not dead – any more than the Brain-dead are Dead – but whether they should be kept alive is (I would claim) primarily a pragmatic issue to do with the use of resources, coupled with consideration of what life is like – if there is anything – for those in such a state.
+6. Getting closer to Death itself, I need to discuss Persistent Vegetative States16.
+From an Animalist perspective, such persons are not dead – any more than (though this may be more controversial) the brain-dead are dead – but whether they should be kept alive is (I would claim) primarily a pragmatic issue to do with the use of resources, coupled with consideration of what life is like – if there is anything – for those in such a state.

-8. The two options I consider are Resurrection9 and Reincarnation10.
-In both cases, the big question is what makes it the case that the individual Resurrected or Reincarnated the same individual as the one who died.
+8. The two options I consider are Resurrection18 and Reincarnation19.
+In both cases, the big question is what makes it the case that the individual Resurrected or Reincarnated is the same individual as the one who died.
 I suspect ‘nothing’ in the absence of a Soul, though much argumentation is required to reach this conclusion in the face of objections and various suggestions for possible mechanisms.

 9. We discussed Uploading to a Computer as a (bare) possibility for Life after Death in the Previous Chapter.

-11. We need to discuss the possibility of Disembodied Existence12 (which I imagine is the Interregnum13 for Reincarnation) together with a reconsideration of Intermittent Objects discussed in Chapter 5.
+11. We need to discuss the possibility of Disembodied Existence21 (which I imagine is the Interregnum22 for Reincarnation) together with a reconsideration of Intermittent Objects discussed in Chapter 5.

-12. Finally, we need to reflect on the consequences of Life after Death, which is usually taken to be Immortality14 (though supporters of the ‘conditional immortality’ position in Christianity have Resurrection followed by destruction for those found unworthy of eternal life.
+12. Finally, we need to reflect on the consequences of Life after Death, which is usually taken to be Immortality23 (though supporters of the ‘conditional immortality’ position in Christianity have Resurrection followed by destruction for those found unworthy of eternal life).

-13. Before doing so, I will reflect on the supposed difficulty – displayed by Tolstoy’s Ivan Ilych15 of accepting the inevitability of our own deaths.
+13. Before doing so, I will reflect on the supposed difficulty – displayed by Tolstoy’s Ivan Ilych24 – of truly and practically accepting the inevitability of our own deaths, whatever logic and the facts may dictate.

 Note Hierarchy